aniskhan25/hmsc/docs/source/plan.rst

 -  GitHub: is a hosting service for Git that provides a web-based interface to various Git features, and includes issue trackers and release hosting.
--  Python: is the programming language that the IPython notebook is written in.
-In order to be compatible with the Notebook’s development process, we will also adopt Python for our tool.
+-  Python: is the programming language compatible with the TensorFlow framework, we will adopt it to program our software.

-   -  Nosetests: is a unit testing tool for Python.
+   -  PyTests: is a unit testing tool for Python.
    -  PyFlakes: is a tool for automatically checking our Python code against the PEP-8 standard [pep8].
    -  Mock: is a library for mocking objects in unit tests for Python.